bojeran/dotfiles/.cryptography/knowledgebase/symmetric-encryption/README.md

   why AES is in the category block cipher).
   - That's why we also need a **cryptographically strong mode of operation** to encrypt plaintext of any length.
   - The mode of operation changes the strength of security here and there:
-    - Added randomness can make the overall **encryption scheme** stronger then using the plain underlying block cipher.
+    - Added randomness can make the overall **encryption scheme** stronger than using the plain underlying block cipher.
     - Some modes of operations initially only handle plaintexts the length of which is a multiple of the block size.
 In this case you need to add padding to the last plaintext block.
 Use an adequate